Improx/ModifiedValues/README.md

 ## ![][HeaderDecorator] Handling Modifiers ![][HeaderDecorator]

 When a Modifier is attached to a ModifiedValue, it means that it affects its value.
-When creating modifiers with one of the readily provided methods, such as `Speed.Add(5)`, the modifier return by this method is automatically attached to Speed.
+When creating modifiers with one of the readily provided methods, such as `Speed.Add(5)`, the modifier returned by this method is automatically attached to Speed.

-It possible to create a Modifier that is not attached to anything, with a consructor.
+It possible to create a Modifier that is not attached to anything, with a constructor.
 You need to use a more detailed `Modifier<Type>` class, because the construction takes a typed operation as an argument:

 ```C#
 Modifier<float> mod = new Modifier((v) => v * v); //Can also set optional priority, layer and order parameters